Mortgage Rates Explained: Fixed, Variable & Tracker UK

 Assess your risk tolerance

-If the thought of your payments increasing keeps you up at night, lean toward a fixed rate.
-If you can comfortably absorb a £200–£300 monthly increase, a tracker may be worth considering.
+If the idea of a rising payment keeps you up at night, lean toward a fixed rate.
+If your budget could take a £200 to £300 rise each month without strain, a tracker is worth a look.

 - 02